aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 The codegen sandbox shipped in week 10 as a second profile pointing at the same database, through a PostgreSQL role with no write privilege.
 The reasoning was that an empty scratch database, while safer, would be useless, as it cannot answer any questions about the real data.

-Then mentor deleted the sandbox profile, agreed when `verdi` asked whether to delete its data, and lost his own database.
+If the sandbox is a new AiiDA profile, a user would reasonably assume that profile can be deleted without touching any of the others.
+Because the storage was shared, and the sandbox was enforced only by the read-only role on the SQL database, that assumption did not hold: deleting the sandbox profile, and agreeing when `verdi` asks whether to delete its data, could destroy the storage of the real profile the sandbox was created from.

 The read-only role was never the weak point.
 The destructive command is run by the user, as themselves, against a profile they had been told was disposable, and no database privilege stands between a person and `verdi profile delete`.
 What I had got wrong was upstream of the implementation: I framed the choice as shared-storage versus empty, and a copy is neither.

-That's why now, the sandbox is a disposable copy of the user's profile storage, with one rule expressed as a single function that asks whether deleting one profile's data would destroy another's.
+That is why the sandbox is now a disposable copy of the user's profile storage, with one rule expressed as a single function that asks whether deleting one profile's data would destroy another's.
 It fails closed, so a backend the code cannot reason about counts as sharing.
 `init` refuses to register a sandbox that shares storage, `check` fails on one, `teardown` refuses to delete one, and `doctor` reports it, all through that one implementation ([aiida-agents#85](https://github.com/aiidateam/aiida-agents/pull/85), closing [#73](https://github.com/aiidateam/aiida-agents/issues/73)).

-The layers above it are not containment and are documented as such.
+The layers above the copy are not isolation in the operating-system sense, and are documented as such.
-The static guard is a pre-check, and dogfooding it found a one-line bypass that I closed in the same pull request.
+The static guard rejects a snippet that imports `os` or `socket` before it runs, which raises the effort of reaching outside AiiDA but cannot stop a determined bypass, because Python cannot be restricted from inside Python; dogfooding it found a one-line bypass that I closed in the same pull request.
-The subprocess now gets a scrubbed environment rather than inheriting every API key I had exported, along with memory and file-size limits and its own process group.
+The subprocess gets a scrubbed environment rather than inheriting every API key I had exported, along with memory and file-size limits and its own process group, and none of that is a boundary either.
-What the copy does not protect is the filesystem or the network, and that is written down as a known gap rather than implied away.
+What actually protects the data is that the profile the code runs against is a copy; what remains unprotected is the filesystem and the network.

 ### Three bugs my own tests had certified